 Clearly stay bonuses have limitations as a long term retention tool.
 Ultimately the buyer will need to provide rewarding work, a desirable culture, competitive compensation, growth opportunities and strong leadership.
 They do however enable transactions by reducing business risk during the critical months before and after an acquisition or merger.
-And of course there are other forms of financial incentives that can be used to align the interests of owners and employees, such as equity and stock options—a subject for another day.
+And of course there are other forms of financial incentives that can be used to align the interests of owners and employees, such as stock options, stock appreciation rights and phantom stock —a subject for another day.

 In closing; retaining key staff affects the overall success of most M&A deals.
 Key employees drive customer retention, product and service quality levels, and in some cases business survival.
 Bonusing key employees to facilitate a business sale, merger or acquisition isn’t always necessary, but should always be considered when developing your exit strategy.

 California-based Exit Strategies Groiup has been helping company owners plan for and exit their businesses successfully since 2002.
 Stay bonuses are just one tool in the M&A toolkit.
 If you have questions or are considering selling your company, Email Al Statz or call him at 707-781-8580 for a confidential consultation.